lee025/Full-Stack/README.md

 The list modal is a single component that that will render the correct form depending on what the user selects.

 ![alt text](app/assets/images/readme-modal.png?raw=true 'list-modal')

+### Task CRUD
+Users also are able to create, edit and delete tasks.
+Added features include marking them as complete/incomplete and adding a due date.
+Deleting and toggling completion are accessible only via the Task Navigation bar that is rendered once a task is selected.

+## Future Improvements
+[] List Navigation DropDown Menu
+[] Tabs for Completed/Incomplete tasks
+[] Tags for tasks
+[] Search functionality
+[] Attachments for tasks